 Selling a home can be a very stressful time in anyone’s life.
 In most cases, if you are selling a home, you are also buying another.
 The stress factor can be extreme.
-JLC Inspections and C.M.I.
-Canine Mold Investigations understand the problems you face and can guide you through the process with greater ease.
+JLC inspections understands the problems you face and can guide you through the process with greater ease.

 Why should I have an Inspection done on my home when I know that the buyer will do the same?

-We have found that having a Inspection done prior to listing your home or receiving your first offer can be beneficial in many ways.
-A pre-listing inspection is different from an inspection that might be done during escrow.
-A primary difference is that more emphasis is placed on the cosmetic condition of your home.
-Another huge advantage is that an estimated cost for repair of specific items is supplied, to help you better assesses the asking price of your home.
+We have found that having a mold Inspection done prior to listing your home or receiving your first offer can be beneficial in many ways.
+A pre-listing mold inspection is different from an inspection that might be done during escrow.
+The advantage to having a mold inspection done prior to listing the home is that if problems are discovered, it gives the homeowner time to repair and keeps a future deal from falling apart.

 - It is not uncommon during the selling process for the buyer to negotiate for a better price on your home or ask that money be placed in escrow to fix items found by the buyer’s inspector.